 What to Wear Style Guide for Couples

-First of all, I never want to take away from your personal style.
+First of all, I want you to know that I never want to take away from your personal style.

 My goal is to make sure you are confident and comfortable wearing the outfits you choose for our shoot.
 This what to wear style guide will assist you with choosing clothing that is flattering, fun to play with, and that ultimately represents you.